GoogleCloudPlatform/professional-services/examples/dataflow-csvio/README.md

 ### 2. Execute the Dataflow Template

-The result of the previous step provisioned all required Google Cloud resources as well as a Custom Dataflow template to execute this pipeline.
+The contextualCSVRecordToRowResult of the previous step provisioned all required Google Cloud resources as well as a Custom Dataflow template to execute this pipeline.

 #### 2.1 Create Dataflow Job From Template